Winter Semester Begins

 Ben Harris, Dallas Johnson, Matt Trefilek and Joel Whalen, current computer science majors at NMU, won third place in the Marquette location for a snowplow tracking app they designed.

 Join us for presentations on interesting and informative topics.
-Colloquiums will be held on Fridays at 3:15 PM and Tuesdays at 12 PM during the Fall Semester.
+Colloquiums will be held on Fridays at 3:15 PM and Tuesdays at 12 PM during the Winter Semester.
 Our 2014-2015 schedule and previous schedules are here.